Christopher Columbus Slaughter

-Christopher Columbus Slaughter (a.k.a.
-C.C.
-Slaughter or Lum Slaughter) (1837–1919) was an American rancher, cattle drover and breeder, banker and philanthropist in the Old West.
+Christopher Columbus Slaughter (also known as C. C. Slaughter or Lum Slaughter; February 9, 1837 – January 25, 1919) was an American rancher, cattle drover, cattle breeder, banker and philanthropist in the American frontier.
 After serving in the Confederate States Army during the American Civil War of 1861–1865, he came to own 40,000 cattle and over one million acres of ranch land in West Texas.
 He became the largest taxpayer in Texas, and used his wealth to endow Baptist institutions.
-He was known as the "Cattle King of Texas."
+He was known as the "Cattle King of Texas".

 Early life

 Christopher Columbus Slaughter was born on February 9, 1837, in Sabine County, Texas.
 His father, George Webb Slaughter (1811–1895), was a Baptist minister and rancher; his mother was Sarah (Mason) Slaughter (1818–1894).
 At the age of twelve, he took up cattle handling on the Sabine River and the Trinity River.
 He moved to Freestone County, Texas in 1852 with his family.
 Later, he drove timber from Anderson County to Dallas County, where he sold it.
 He also processed wheat in Collin County, Texas and sold it in Magnolia, Anderson County.
 Meanwhile, he was educated by private tutors at home and later at the defunct Larissa College in Larissa, Cherokee County, Texas.